kingcoco42/Project-3/Instructions.md

 Change directories to your new file `cd your-project-name` and install dependencies `npm install`

-Now replace your `src' folder's  'App.css' and 'App.jsx' with this repo's.
+Now replace your `src' folders  'App.css' and 'App.jsx' with this repos.

 Now you are ready to run it, `npm run dev` it will provide a link to http://localhost:5173/ where you can see the frontend.